VallejoGuilherme/passwordGenerator/README.md

 # passwordGenerator
-Make a simple password generator with symbols, letters and numbers
+I made a simple password generator with symbols, letters and numbers